armory3d/armory_docs/getting_started/tanks.md

 As before, we do the same for **'backward'** event with translate vector reversed.

 Now that the tanks are fully controllable, we make them shoot bullets.
-To keep scene clear, bullet object is placed in the second scene layer with **Render disabled**.
+To keep scene clear, bullet object is placed in separate collection with **Render** icon disabled.
 This ensures object will be exported but not visible on its own.

 ![](/getting_started/img/tanks/6.jpg)